omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

     device_map = "auto", # Auto place model on GPU if available )

-prompt = "Explain what a high performance computer is."
+prompt = "Explain what a high performance cluster is."

 inputs = tokenizer(prompt, return_tensors="pt").to(model.device)